Shehu Sani

 Shehu Sani (born 29 October 1967) is a Nigerian senator, an author, playwright and a human rights activist.
-He is the President of the Civil Rights Congress of Nigeria - (CRCN). and the Chairman of Hand-in-Hand, Africa.
+He is the President of the Civil Rights Congress of Nigeria - (CRCN). and was the Chairman of Hand-in-Hand, Africa.
 He was a leading figure in the struggle for the restoration of democracy in Nigeria.
 He has been arrested and jailed by successive past military regimes in Nigeria.
 He was released from life imprisonment when democracy was restored in Nigeria in 1999.
 He contested and won the Kaduna Central Senatorial District on the platform of the All Progressive Congress on 28 March 2015.

 Early life

-Sani was born on 29 October 1967 in Tudun Wada, Kaduna.
-He had his primary school at Local Government Education Authority (LGEA), Badarawa Kaduna between 1975 and 1980.
-He enrolled at Government Day Secondary school, Kagara, Niger State, from 1980 to 1984, and proceeded to Government Science College School, Kagara, Niger State.
-He went to Kaduna Polytechnic from 1984 to 1993 where he earned an associate degree in Agricultural Engineering.
+Sani was born on the 29th of October, 1967 in Tudun Wada, Kaduna.
+He had his primary school at the Local Government Education Authority (LGEA), Badarawa Kaduna between 1975 and 1980.
+He enrolled at the Government Day Secondary school, Kagara, Niger State, from 1980 to 1984, and proceeded to Government Science College School, Kagara, Niger State.
+He went to the Kaduna Polytechnic from 1984 to 1993 where he earned an associate degree in Agricultural Engineering.

-Unionism | Activism
+Unionism and activism

-During his schooldays at Kaduna Polytechnic, he was a student union activist.
-He was Chairman, Central Mobilization Committee of PAN-African Student Organization and President African Democratic Youth Congress.
-He served as social Director Kaduna State Students Union.
+During his school days at the Kaduna Polytechnic, he was a student union activist.
+He served as the Chairman, Central Mobilization Committee of PAN-African Student Organization and President African Democratic Youth Congress.
+He also served as social Director Kaduna State Students Union.
 Sani came from a Nigerian middle-class family.
 His father was a production manager.
 He trained in the UK and Germany, and worked with the pro-Northern New Nigerian Newspaper for 30 years.
 Before that he worked as a printer with the Kano-based Daily Mail.
 He was also the government printer for Sokoto State from 1976 to 1979.

 His father had a well-stocked library where Sani advanced his studies through literary knowledge and was especially influenced on books propounding the ideals of socialism and politics of the left; this being a period of massive inflow of literature from Eastern Europe.
 The exposure to books helped shaped his thoughts and leftist perception of life, as well as exposing him to the reality and decadence brought to the society by military dictatorship.
 Sani was equally influenced by his mother, who was a community women's leader; and the likes of Aminu Kano and the Northern Elements Progressive Union (NEPU) and PRP (Peoples Redemption party) radical politics.

 From Kaduna Polytechnic, Sani plunged into national activism.
 He was introduced into the Campaign for Democracy (CD), Nigeria's umbrella pro-democracy group by activists like Femi Falana and Beko Ransome-Kuti and thereafter served as the Northern Coordinator and National Vice-Chairman of the group.

 He was first detained in July 1993 under the regime of General Babagida.
 His offences then was that he advocated for the revalidation of the result of 12 June 1993 Presidential election polls won by the Late Chief M. K. O. Abiola.
 Sani was charged at a magistrate court, Ibrahim Taiwo Road, Kaduna, for sedition.